EyalYe/UsainWolt/README.md

 ## ToDos
 ### Server
-- [ ] Add the all the admin requests
+- [ ] Add the all the admin requests to the server - Eyal on it

 ### Client
 - [ ] Make the admin GUI - David on it
+- [ ] Add the change card details functionality to the customer GUI - Eyal on it

 ### General
 ***This can be done by anyone***